|Nutritional Guidelines (per serving)|

 Whisk in the cooled melted butter until smooth.

-Whisk in the coconut flour until there are no lumps.
-Allow the batter to sit for five minutes so the coconut flour can absorb the liquid from the batter.
+Whisk in the coconut flour, baking powder, baking soda, and salt until there are no lumps.
+Allow the batter to sit for 5 minutes so the coconut flour can absorb the liquid from the batter.
 It will puff up a bit too while it sits.
 Heat the griddle on high heat.
-Add butter or coconut oil to the griddle to grease it.
+Add coconut oil (or butter) to the griddle to grease it.

 Flip the pancakes and cook a few minutes on the other side.

-Make a stack and serve with berries and maple syrup!
-Dig in and enjoy!
+Make a stack and serve with berries, maple syrup, or confectioners' sugar.
+Dig in and enjoy.

 There are many substitutions that you can make in these pancakes.